Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Related Work

-In other work, Villamizar et al.~\cite{villamizar2025prompts} argued that prompts should be treated as software engineering artifacts and outlined a research agenda to understand their evolution, reuse, and governance.
-Beyond static prompts, Zhang et al.~\cite{zhang2025agentic} introduced a framework that treats contexts as evolving instructions and addresses issues such as brevity bias and context collapse through incremental updates.
+Beyond structural characterization, \citeauthor{lulla2026impact}~\cite{lulla2026impact} ran a controlled study with and without an \texttt{AGENTS.\allowbreak{}md} file, reporting lower runtime and token consumption at comparable task completion. \citeauthor{villamizar2025prompts}~\cite{villamizar2025prompts} argued that prompts should be treated as software engineering artifacts and outlined a research agenda for their evolution, reuse, and governance.
+Q.~Zhang et al.~\cite{zhang2025agentic} proposed a framework treating contexts as evolving instructions, addressing brevity bias and context collapse through incremental updates.